omar-owis/Unity-Roguelike/README.md

 - Items can be swapped within inventories.
 - Customizable inventory user interface (UI) through unity editor

-## Procedural terrain generation tool
+## Procedural Terrain Generation Tool
 The game incorporates an innovative infinite procedural terrain generation tool, which leverages industry-standard techniques such as Perlin noise to create diverse and dynamic landscapes.
 This tool encompasses various features:
 - Terrain generation settings, including noise scale, octaves, persistence, lacunarity, seed, offset, terrain height multiplier, and height curve.
 - Rendering of terrain includes a level of detail mechanic for optimization.